mataroa-blog/mataroa/docs/dependencies.md

 ## Dependency Policy

-The mataroa project has an unusually strict dependency policy.
+The mataroa project has an unusually strict yet usually unclear dependency policy.

-Rules:
+Vague rules include:

 * No third-party Django apps.
-* All Python / PyPI packages should be individually vetted and are ideally published from community-trusted organisations or developers.
+* All Python / PyPI packages should be individually vetted.
+    * Packages should be published from community-trusted organisations or developers.
+    * Packages should be actively maintained.
+    * Packages should hold a high quality of coding practices.
 * No JavaScript libraries / dependencies.

 Current list of top-level PyPI dependencies: